me-io/php-ini-parser/README.md

 ### Section Inheritance

-Keeping to the DRY principle, IniParser allows you to "inherit" from other sections (similar to OOP inheritance), meaning you don't have to continually re-define the same properties over and over again.
+Keeping to the DRY principle, \Ini\Parser allows you to "inherit" from other sections (similar to OOP inheritance), meaning you don't have to continually re-define the same properties over and over again.
 As you can see in the example above, "production" inherits from "staging", which in turn inherits from "testing".

 You can even inherit from multiple parents, as in `[child : p1 : p2 : p3]`.
 The properties of each parent are merged into the child from left to right, so that the properties in `p1` are overridden by those in `p2`, then by `p3`, then by those in `child` on top of that.